pokitdok/pokitdok-csharp/README.md

 			}}
 });

-#Submit X12 files directly for processing on the platform
+// Submit X12 files directly for processing on the platform client.files("MOCKPAYER", "../../tests/files/general-physician-office-visit.270");

-client.files("MOCKPAYER", "../../tests/files/general-physician-office-visit.270");
-#Check on pending platform activities
+// Check on pending platform activities

-#check on a specific activity
+// check on a specific activity client.activities("5362b5a064da150ef6f2526c");
-client.activities("5362b5a064da150ef6f2526c");

-#check on a batch of activities
-client.activities(new Dictionary<string, object> {
+// check on a batch of activities client.activities(new Dictionary<string, object> {
 	{"parent_id", "537cd4b240b35755f5128d5c"}
 });

-#retrieve an index of activities
+// retrieve an index of activities client.activities();
-client.activities();
 ```